Hide Excel Formulas (with Protecting Sheet & Without It)

 3. Will hiding Excel formulas affect the performance of my spreadsheet?

-Hiding formulas themselves does not significantly impact the performance of your spreadsheet.
-However, if your spreadsheet contains complex calculations or a large number of hidden formulas, it may still have an impact on overall spreadsheet performance.
-It’s always a good practice to optimize your formulas and keep the spreadsheet size manageable for optimal performance.
+Hiding formulas in and of itself does not significantly impact the performance of your spreadsheet.
+However, if your spreadsheet contains complex calculations or a large number of hidden formulas, this may have an impact on overall spreadsheet performance.
+It’s always good practice to optimize your formulas and keep the spreadsheet size manageable for optimal performance.

 Hide Excel Formulas: Knowledge Hub